Feeds:

 Felix Millan and Unser hit home runs in the first inning and John Milner hit one in the second.
 Unser’s home run upset McGlothen the most.

-When Unser came up again in the third inning, McGlothen nailed him in the left elbow with a pitch.
+When Unser came up again in the third inning, McGlothen nailed him in the elbow with a pitch.

 Enough is enough